Student Expression

 Do I have the right to organize a protest at school?

 YES, so long as it is a peaceful and orderly protest.
-For example, you can organize a peaceful one at lunch or before or after school, but a school could punish you for organizing a protest that calls for students to walk out of class.
+For example, you can organize a peaceful protest at lunch or before or after school, but a school could punish you for organizing a protest that calls for students to walk out of class, because that organizing activity could be speech that incites other students to disrupt the school, violate school rules, or participate in illegal activities.
 If you are organizing a protest, you should check your school’s written rules on student speech.

 Can my school censor my article for the school newspaper?